 Where is the Department of Nursing located?

-UALR is located at 2801 South University Avenue.
-The Department of Nursing is located on the south end of campus near Ross Hall and Admin North.
+UA Little Rock is located at 2801 South University Avenue.
+The Department of Nursing is located on the south end of campus between the eStem High School and the Center for Performing Arts building.

 Where do I park when I come for my advising?